Convex-Dev/design/cad/002_values/README.md

 Longs are the natural representation of small integer values within a fixed range.
 They are suitable for representing common concepts such as indices, quantities of items (including digital asset quantities).

 Longs are also used to represent quantities of native Convex Coins (which by the definition of the 10^18 max supply cap, are guaranteed to fit in 64 bits and not overflow when value quantities are added or subtracted).

+#### Byte

+A Byte is an 8-bit, unsigned integer.
+From a developer perspective, they can be generally be considered simply as longs in the in the range 0-255.

+Bytes are useful for representing small integer values efficiently, such as a small set of flags or short codes.
+They are also important as the individual elements of Blob data (equivalent to immutable byte arrays).
+They are encoded as just 1-2 bytes of data, therefore recommended for very memory conscious applications.

 #### Double